josherrickson/stata2/stata_markdown/05-regression.md

 <<dd_graph: replace>>

-With low displacement, there is a negative relationship between weight and mileage - adding weight to a low displacment car is predicted to decrease mileage, on average.
-However, the effect decreases as displacment increases, and at high levels of displacement, there is no longer any relationship
+With low gear_ratio, there is a negative relationship between headroom and mileage - adding headroom to a low gear ratio car is predicted to decrease mileage, on average.
+However, the effect decreases as gear ratio increases, and at high levels of gear ratio, there is no longer any relationship.
+You can detect this by looking at the means (the points) and the confidence bands; here there is no relationship at all, but there is some suggestion that the relationship we describe may be occuring.
-(you can detect this both because the t-test from the `margins` call for `displacement = 400` is not significant, and becaues the confidence interval in the `marginsplot` crosses zero).

 ^#^^#^^#^ Assumptions: